 We are very early in our development efforts.
-Our lead product candidate is in preclinical development and has never been tested in human subjects, and we not yet selected lead development candidates in our other two irreversible programs.
+We have only recently received clearance of our IND for BMF-219, our lead product candidate, to initiate our first clinical trial.
+We have not yet tested in human subjects, and we not yet selected lead development candidates in our other two irreversible programs.
 Our ability to generate product revenue, which we do not expect will occur for many years, if ever, will depend heavily on the successful clinical development and eventual commercialization of BMF-219 and one or more of our future product candidates.
 The success of our product candidates will depend on several factors, including the following:

-- our ability to continue our business operations and product candidate research and development, and adapt to any changes in the regulatory approval process, manufacturing supply or clinical trial requirements and timing due to the ongoing COVID-19 pandemic and otherwise, including complying with new regulatory guidance or requirements on conducting clinical trials during the COVID-19 pandemic; - successful completion of preclinical studies; - · receipt of authorization to proceed under INDs for our planned clinical trials or future clinical trials; - successful initiation, patient enrollment in, and completion of clinical trials, which may be impacted by the COVID-19 pandemic; - safety, tolerability and efficacy profiles for our product candidates that are satisfactory to the FDA or any foreign regulatory authority for marketing approval;
+- our ability to continue our business operations and product candidate research and development, and adapt to any changes in the regulatory approval process, manufacturing supply or clinical trial requirements and timing due to the ongoing COVID-19 pandemic and otherwise, including complying with new regulatory guidance or requirements on conducting clinical trials during the COVID-19 pandemic; - · successful completion of preclinical studies; - receipt of authorization to proceed under INDs for our planned clinical trials or future clinical trials; - successful initiation, patient enrollment in, and completion of clinical trials, which may be impacted by the COVID-19 pandemic; - safety, tolerability and efficacy profiles for our product candidates that are satisfactory to the FDA or any foreign regulatory authority for marketing approval;

-- · receipt of marketing approvals for our product from applicable regulatory authorities; - completion of any required post-marketing approval commitments to applicable regulatory authorities; - · obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - making arrangements with third-party manufacturers, or establishing manufacturing capabilities, for both clinical and commercial supplies of our product candidates, if any product candidates are approved; - establishing sales, marketing, and distribution capabilities and launching commercial sales of our products, if and when approved, whether alone or in collaboration with others; - · acceptance of our products, if and when approved, by patients, the medical community and third-party payors; - effectively competing with other cancer therapies; - obtaining and maintaining third-party coverage and adequate reimbursement; and - maintaining a continued acceptable safety profile of our products following approval.
+- · receipt of marketing approvals for our product from applicable regulatory authorities; - · completion of any required post-marketing approval commitments to applicable regulatory authorities; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - making arrangements with third-party manufacturers, or establishing manufacturing capabilities, for both clinical and commercial supplies of our product candidates, if any product candidates are approved; - establishing sales, marketing, and distribution capabilities and launching commercial sales of our products, if and when approved, whether alone or in collaboration with others; - · acceptance of our products, if and when approved, by patients, the medical community and third-party payors; - effectively competing with other cancer therapies; - · obtaining and maintaining third-party coverage and adequate reimbursement; and - maintaining a continued acceptable safety profile of our products following approval.